Your Initial Visit:

 Staff Education and Training:

 With over 100 years (!) of combined experience, you can feel confident in knowing that you are getting the finest dental care available.
-We are absolutely committed to continuing our education as we learn and master new skills and technology.
+We are absolutely committed to continuing our education as we learn and master new skills and techniques.
 Our staff attends classes and seminars whose levels far exceed ADA requirements.

 A Positive Experience: